Man in a Suitcase: Episode list

 Airdate and episode order is for ATV Midlands; other ITV regions varied date and order.

 The two-part story "Variation on a Million Bucks" was edited into a feature film for theatrical release in Europe, entitled To Chase a Million.

 DVD and Blu-ray

-The entire series has been released on DVD in Britain in a box-set by Network.
+The entire series has been released on DVD in Britain in a boxed set by Network.
 There are eight discs (Region 2 UK).
 Extras consist of commercial bumpers, both US and UK, a music-only track on one or two episodes, and an interview with series star Richard Bradford where he sometimes vehemently describes the working conditions and former producers of the show.

 Prior to this, Carlton Video had released a single disc with the first two episodes.

-The series is also available in Australia from Umbrella Entertainment in a box set.
+The series is also available in Australia from Umbrella Entertainment in a boxed set.

-Acorn Media released both seasons in two four-disc, Region 1 box sets in 2010.
+Acorn Media released both seasons in two four-disc, Region 1 boxed sets in 2010.

 In October 2017 Network DVD announced that the series was to be issued on Blu-ray.